rianders/poweringprojects/PITCHME.md

 * Identify what is happening?
 ---

-# Collect energy with a solar panel
-* Take the solar panel and an led try to find where the panel is the brightest.
-* Measure with a volt meter the voltage being collected
-* Introduce Current
-* Measure the current
----

-# Solar panels and Motors
-* Connect toy motor to solar panel
-* Quesetion can you get it to go?
----

 # Connect Motor to Power Supply
 * How dow we get it to start?